rtvkiz/lovepdf/README.md

 - Split PDFs by page ranges or extract individual pages
 - Merge multiple PDF files into a single document
 - Compress PDFs to reduce file size
-- Compress images (JPEG, PNG, WebP) with quality control and resizing options
+- Compress images (JPEG, PNG, WebP) with quality control and dimension presets (passport photos, ID photos, etc.)
 - All processing happens locally on your machine
 - No internet connection required
 - Privacy-focused - your files never leave your computer